-Baseline or Benchmark or Current State Monitoring Activities Future State Met By (MM/YYYY) There is a lack of systematically collected Collect data through the Data will be collected information on the linguistic following procedures: a) starting on month 2 and and cultural appropriatness questionnaires The project will collect and analyze data from the Latinx throughout the project of material and messaging administered by CLU staff. community about how to best tailor health material and period.
-The last focus b) 5 focus group sessions. c) messaging to the linguistic and cultural characteristics of that group will be conducted by services.
-Photovoice. community. month 10. a) The committee will have provided the material and messaging whose linguistic and cultural appropriatness the project will assess in the community. b) The committee will be informed throughout the project period of emerging findings and recommendations about improving materials and messaging. c) The commitee will provide the project the material and messaging SHS will have improved based on the project's recommendations. d)The project will inform the committee of the findings from the focus group conducted closer to the end of the project period to assess the linguistic and cultural appropriatness of the material that was improved · · Bi-monthly meetings, 1 3 Month 1; b) Comittee will established to oversee the meeting agendas, meeting submit to the commitee the final report with findings and work throughout the project. notes. recommendations. duration of the project.
+Baseline or Monitoring Activities Benchmark or Mot Dr. (MM /VVVV) Current State Monitoring Activities Future State Met By (MM/YYYY) There is a lack of systematically collected Collect data through the Data will be collected information on the linguistic following procedures: a) starting on month 2 and and cultural appropriatness questionnaires The project will collect and analyze data from the Latinx throughout the project of material and messaging administered by CLU staff. community about how to best tailor health material and period.
+The last focus related to health and health b) 5 focus group sessions. c) messaging to the linguistic and cultural characteristics of that group will be conducted by services.
+Photovoice. community. month 10. a) The committee will have provided the material and messaging whose linguistic and cultural appropriatness the project will assess in the community. b) The committee will be informed throughout the project period of emerging findings and recommendations about improving materials and messaging. c) The commitee will provide the project the material and messaging SHS will have improved based on the project's recommendations. d)The project will inform the committee of the findings from the focus group conducted closer to the end of the project period to assess the linguistic and cultural appropriatness of the material that was improved · · A committee will be Bi-monthly meetings, based on the project's recommendations. e) the project will Month 1; b) Comittee will established to oversee the meeting agendas, meeting submit to the commitee the final report with findings and work throughout the project. notes. recommendations. duration of the project.
 At least some of the material and messaging that SHS a) The material will be written in a way that is fully produces aimed at the Latinx understood by the Latinx clients. b) Whenever appropriate, community requires provide the material whose the project will recommend alternative modes of - linguistic and cultural communication to transmit the messages that best suit the understood by their Latinx appropriatness needs to be characteristics of the community (e.g., videos, fotonovelas, Throughout the project clients. improved. comic books, acting). period.
 Throughout the project There are areas of a) The project will have identified areas of community need period.
-Recommendations community need that are not Th that are not currently addressed by the SHS health-related on this will be included in addressed by the current The project staff will collect the regular commitee health-related material that the data through focus linguistically and culturally appropriate way aout these areas meetings and in the final SHS produces in Spanish. groups sessions. of community needs. report.
+Recommendations community need that are not that are not currently addressed by the SHS health-related on this will be included in addressed by the current The project staff will collect material. b) The project will propose how to communicate in a the regular commitee health-related material that the data through focus linguistically and culturally appropriate way aout these areas meetings and in the final SHS produces in Spanish. groups sessions. of community needs. report.